How it works

 - When there is an exit, Brightspark first returns your contributed capital, and 85% of the returns are distributed amongst Limited Partners.
 15% goes to Brightspark as carry.

-- Management fees (2% per year) is used as a compensation for Board seating, due diligence, legal paperwork, etc.
+- Management fees (approx. 2% per year) is used as a compensation for Board seating, due diligence, legal paperwork, etc.

-- As companies in the fund exit, Brightspark returns contributed capital to Limited Partners, and 80% of the returns are distributed amongst Limited Partners.
-20% goes to Brightspark as carry.
+- As companies in the fund exit, Brightspark returns contributed capital to Limited Partners, along with additional returns net of a carry (approx. 20%).

 Investing in venture capital involves a high degree of risk.
 Early-stage investing in technology companies is a risky endeavour, and many early-stage companies fail (and investments are lost).
 Additional risks include changing economic conditions, difficulty in valuing startup investments, absence of liquidity, and more.
 We encourage you to read our complete risk disclosure.